zobees/docker-steamcmd/README.md

 #### Authentication

-If authentication is required, specify the username and password separated by a space via `STEAMCMD_LOGIN` (default: `anonymous`).
+If authentication is required, specify the username and password separated by a space via `STEAMCMD_LOGIN` (defaults to `anonymous`).

 Note that SteamGuard is not yet supported, but is planned.